CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/shortcutkey/shortcutkey.md

 ### ++end++

-Select the last note (holding ++shift++ at the same time will select all notes from the current note to the first note at the same time).
+Select the last note (holding ++shift++ at the same time will select all notes from the current note to the last note at the same time).

 ### ++ctrl+home++